Yorkshire pudding: Baking method

-Yorkshire pudding is baked by pouring a batter made from milk, flour and eggs into oiled and preheated baking pans (ramekins or muffin tins in the case of miniature puddings).
-A basic formula uses 200ml flour and 200ml milk with four eggs (also 200ml).
-Water produces a lighter, crisper, but less sweet pudding than using milk.
+Yorkshire pudding is made by pouring a batter — made from milk, flour and eggs — into hot beef dripping, lard, or other rendered fat, (from which it gains its flavour), in a preheated baking pan (ramekins or muffin tins in the case of miniature puddings) and baking in a hot oven.
 They can also be baked in cast-iron frying pans or similar.

+A basic equal-part batter recipe uses 200 ml flour and 200 ml milk with four eggs (also 200 ml).
+Sometimes a small quantity of baking powder is added to aid the pudding to rise during baking.
+Replacing the milk with water produces a lighter, crisper, but less sweet pudding.

 A 1926 recipe involves covering the pudding with greaseproof paper to steam it and then serving it with jam, butter and sugar.

 Yorkshire Pudding Day

 National Yorkshire Pudding Day has been celebrated on the first Sunday in February in Britain since 2007.
 It is celebrated on 13 October in the United States.